Kronos9247/PlayURL/README.md

+# Outdated
+This project won't be updated in the future

 This is a extension for expression 2.
 Most functions from IGModAudioChannel are in the core.
 I hope the community had fun with this liddel thing.
 The importent functions are ....